Skip to main content

 • Hub corporation and Hub nonprofit entity containers.

-• Canonical wallet types and tagged accounting events.
+• Tagged accounting events.

 • Explorer/indexer-derived cash-based operating views (corporations) and allocation views (nonprofits) over any selected timeframe.